Tutorial: Module Defaults

 variables.
 A quick inspection of the vpc-app

-module shows us that we’re only missing one additional required variable — cidr_block
+module reveals that only one additional required variable — cidr_block

 inputs = {